Sweet, tropical, and diabetic-friendly? Here’s the truth about papaya.

 Can Diabetics Eat Papaya?

 The short answer is yes.
-While papaya is high in sugar, it is also rich in vitamins like potassium, magnesium, dietary fiber, and vitamin C. A medium-sized papaya contains about 11g of sugar, which is one reason why it is important to pay attention to portion sizes when eating Papaya.
-The nutritional information is valuable in understanding the effect that food has on your body - not only are vitamins essential for our overall health but they can also help regulate your blood sugar levels.
+While papaya is high in sugar, it is also rich in vitamins like potassium, magnesium, dietary fiber, and vitamin C. A medium-sized papaya contains about 11g of sugar, so paying attention to portion sizes is essential.
+Nutritional information is valuable in understanding the effect that food has on your body—not only are vitamins necessary for our overall health, but they can also help regulate your blood sugar levels.

-For example, magnesium is a mineral that is essential for normal energy-yielding metabolism because it is involved in the process of converting food to energy.
-It also helps regulate your blood pressure and keep bones strong!
+For example, magnesium is a mineral essential for normal energy-yielding metabolism because it is involved in converting food to energy.
+It also helps regulate blood pressure and keep bones strong!

 How Is Sugar Content in Papaya Related to Diabetics?

-Diabetes is when the body cannot control blood sugar levels, which is usually when a person is either not producing insulin or is insulin-resistant.
+Diabetes is when the body cannot control blood sugar levels, which is usually when a person is either not producing insulin (type 1 diabetes) or is insulin-resistant (type 2 diabetes).
+According to NetMeds , “Papaya is a low glycemic index fruit, which means it does not cause a sudden spike in blood sugar levels after consumption.”

-Papaya does contain naturally occurring sugars, but can actually regulate blood sugar levels because it contains certain nutrients like omega-3 fatty acids, folate, and flavonoids.
-These essential nutrients help balance blood sugar levels by regulating digestion and in some cases can cause drops in your blood sugar levels.
+Papaya contains naturally occurring sugars but can regulate blood sugar levels because it contains certain nutrients like omega-3 fatty acids, folate, and flavonoids.
+These essential nutrients help balance blood sugar levels by regulating digestion and, in some cases, can cause drops in your blood sugar levels.

-Nevertheless, you should always measure your blood sugar levels after eating papaya and take note of how fast and how much your levels elevate or drop.
+Nevertheless, you should always measure your blood sugar levels after eating papaya and note how fast and how much your levels elevate or drop.

 How Much Sugar Is in 100g of Papaya?

 There are 11 grams of sugar in 100g of papaya.
-If you are looking for a less sweet fruit you can go for watermelon which only contains 6 grams of sugar.
+Healthline states, “While papaya does contain natural sugars, it has a low glycemic index of around 60, meaning it won’t spike your blood sugar levels as much as foods with a higher glycemic index.”
+If you want a less sweet fruit, you can go for watermelon, which only contains 6 grams of sugar.

-The GI of a food is determined by its glycemic index, which ranks foods using their effect on blood sugar levels.
-Low-GI meals score between 20 and 49, moderate-GI meals are 50 to 69, and high-GI meals are 70 and above.
-This may be beneficial to people with diabetes who are attempting to maintain an acceptable blood sugar level.
+The GI of food is determined by its glycemic index, which ranks foods based on their effect on blood sugar levels.
+Low-GI meals score between 20 and 49, moderate-GI meals score 50 to 69, and high-GI meals score 70 and above.
+This may benefit people with diabetes who are attempting to maintain an acceptable blood sugar level.

-Because the glycemic index (GI) of papaya is 60, it does not cause blood sugar to shoot too high too quickly.
+Because papaya’s glycemic index (GI) is 60, it does not cause blood sugar to shoot too high too quickly.

 One fresh papaya has about 67 calories, according to the USDA.
 Other nutrients include: